Meet our glorious dancers who perform in our touring productions.

 Andrew has worked with companies and choreographers such as Ben Wrights bgroup, Luca Silvestrini's Protein Dance, Christine Devaney's Curious Seed, Thomas Small, James Wilton, Riccardo Buscarini: works and Zoielogic Dance Theatre.
 Andrew is also an associate artist and collaborator of Encounter Productions on their works I Heart Catherine Pistachio and Streets in the Sky.

-Andy performs in Thomas Small’s critically acclaimed production The Adventures of Isabel.
+Andy performs in Thomas Small’s critically acclaimed production The Adventures of Isabel and CUT.

 Who would Andy like to dance with?